joshuabloemer/dcim-ingester/README.md

 - 2.2 (Dec 25, 2021)
 	- Fixed an issue where the "Open Folder" button opens the source folder instead of the destination folder
 - 2.3 (Xxx XX, 2022)
-	- Reimplemented volume detection usin SHChangeNotifyRegister.
-This fixes an issue where an SD card inserted into a connected card reader would not be detected
+	- Reimplemented volume detection using SHChangeNotifyRegister.
+This fixes an issue where an SD card inserted into a connected card reader would not prompt
 	- Fixed an issue where cancelling the Settings window without having an ingest destination set (e.g. on first run) would throw an exception
 	- Ingests can now happen if Settings is open, and Settings can now be opened if an ingest is in progress
-	- Window now automatically repositions if display settings change (resolution, display removal, etc.)
+	- The window now automatically repositions if display settings are changed (resolution, display removal, etc.)
+	- Restricted Settings from being able to be opened multiple times simultaneously
 	- Various other small improvements